CodeWringer/ambersteel/documents/en/ruleset/rules.md

 Possessions in the form of coin and steel are not the only type of resource you can give your **PC**s.
 Keep in mind that servants, hirelings, close friends and family are *also a resource*. **PC**s can refer to them, when they have need of information, coin or political support.

-##### **Encourage Your Players To Be Creative**
+##### **Challenge Your PCs' Beliefs**
 And that brings us to narrative challenges.
 These are the challenges you present your players, moreso than their characters.

-Still bordering on *game-y*, the [ambitions, beliefs and instincts](#ambitions-beliefs--instincts) and [fate points](#fate-points) systems reward players for role-playing well and for playing to their character's strengths.
+Still bordering on *game-y*, the [ambitions, beliefs and instincts](#ambitions-beliefs--instincts) and [fate points](#fate-points) systems reward players for role-playing well and for playing to their character's beliefs.

 Make sure to regularly challenge **each** **PC**'s **beliefs** and **instincts**.
+You do so, by confronting them with a situation in which, if they act in accordance with their belief, it gets them or their allies *in trouble*.

-This keeps the players on their toes and puts pressure on them, when they have to make a difficult call.
+This keeps the players on their toes and puts pressure on them when they have to make a difficult call.
 Will they play to their character's belief - and get them in trouble - or do they refuse and thus violate the belief?
 This is also where a large part of the *easy role-playing* comes from, because it is mechanically supported.

 More interesting and less immediately rewarding, is the **ambition** of a **PC**.
 These long-term goals guide their character along the way.
 Make sure to throw them a small plot to advance their own agenda, every once in a while.